Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 There are also such things known as positive punishments.
 These place a consequence on the dog's negative behaviour.
 For instance, if a dog is protective over its toy around another dog, the toy may be removed.
 Or if a dog is sitting next to its owner and snarls at another dog, the owner may force the dog to move away from them.

 While these may seem logical actions to us, to a dog they will only reinforce why they were aggressive in the first place.

-For example, in the first scenario the dog is resource guarding because it is worried it will lose its toy.
-By removing the toy, it is confirmed to the dog that there is a danger of losing it and causes them to be more anxious around their toy in the future.
+For example, in the first scenario, the dog is resource guarding because it is worried it will lose its toy.
+By removing the toy, it is confirmed to the dog that there is a danger of losing it which causes them to be more anxious around their toy in the future.
 This has the potential to lead to further aggression.